truenas/middleware/docs/userguide/index.rst

 Network → Global Configuration, shown in Figure 5.1a, allows you to set non-interface specific network settings.

 Table 5.1a summarizes the settings that can be configured using the Global Configuration tab.
-The hostname and domain will be pre-filled for you, as seen in Figure 5.1a, but can be changed to meet the local network's requirements.
+The hostname and domain will be pre-filled for you, as seen in
+Figure 5.1a, but can be changed to meet the local network's requirements.

 If you will be using
 `Active Directory <#1.8.4.1.Active Directory|outline>`_
 , set the IP address of the DNS server used in the realm.

 If your network does not have a DNS server or NFS, SSH, or FTP users are receiving “reverse DNS” or timeout errors, add an entry for the IP address of the FreeNAS® system in the “Host name database” field.

-**NOTE:**
-if you add a gateway to the Internet, make sure that the FreeNAS® system is protected by a properly configured firewall.
+**NOTE:** if you add a gateway to the Internet, make sure that the FreeNAS® system is protected by a properly configured firewall.

 **Figure 5.1a: Global Configuration**

-**Screen**

 |10000000000002E8000001F895B2C752_png|